s-sohani/knowledge/Kuber/Objects/7-DEPLOYMENTS.md

 ### Controlling the rate of the rollout

-#### INTRODUCING THE MAX SURGE AND MAX UNAVAILABLE PROPERTIES OF THE ROLLING UPDATE STRATEGY

 **maxSurge** allowed the number of all pods to reach.
 **maxUnavailable** disallowed having any unavailable pods.